Michael Giolbas

-Michael Giolbas (born 26 June 1970) is a Danish former football midfielder, who most prominently won the Danish championship with F.C.
+Michael Giolbas (born 26 June 1970) is a Danish former football midfielder, who is known for having won the Danish championship with F.C.
 Copenhagen in 1993.

 Giolbas started his professional career with B 1903, moving to F.C.
 Copenhagen upon its founding in 1992.
 After an intermezzo with Herfølge BK, Giolbas moved to minnows BK Frem, where he was soon elected captain, in 1997.